ocastaneda3/ssh_server_analysis/README.md

 ╚══════════════════════════════════╧═════╝	╚══════════════════════════════════╧═════╝
 ```

-Finally I wanted to be able to display this data is a more visual way so I headed over to [Datawrapper](https://app.datawrapper.de), an open source used to create charts, and created a heatmap to show where the most unique IP address I found where comming from.
+Finally I wanted to be able to display this data is a more visual way so I headed over to [Datawrapper](https://app.datawrapper.de), an open source used to create charts, and created a heatmap to show where the most unique IP address I found where coming from.

 ![HeatMap](images/failed-ssh-login-attempts-heat-map.png)